Skip to main content

 #

-1. Exit arrivals and follow signs to “Metro/Train”
+1. Exit arrivals and follow signs to “Metro/Train” — they’re well marked

-3. Validate ticket at gates
+3. Validate your ticket at the gates

-4. Board Line 3 toward “Aghia Marina”
+4. Board Line 3 heading toward “Aghia Marina”

 Pros